Jeans (film): Accolades

-Jeans was nominated by India as its entry for the Best Foreign Language Film for the Academy Awards in 1998, but did not make the final shortlist.
-The decision to submit the film met with heavy ridicule as it was seen as a "populist popcorn entertainer".
-Sudhir Srinivasan, writing for The Hindu Thread in 2016, also disliked the decision to submit Jeans.
+Jeans was submitted by India as its entry for the Best Foreign Language Film for the 71st Academy Awards, but did not make the final shortlist.
+The decision to submit Jeans met with widespread criticism as it was seen as a populist film.
 The film won four Tamil Nadu State Film Awards: Best Comedian (Senthil), Best Female Playback Singer (Nithyasree Mahadevan), Best Choreographer (Raju Sundaram) and Best Costume Designer (Kasi).
-It also won a Filmfare Award for Best Music for A. R. Rahman, and the National Film Award for Best Special Effects.
+It also won the Filmfare Award for Best Music Director – Tamil (Rahman), and the National Film Award for Best Special Effects.

+Cultural inaccuracies

+Critic Kumuthan Maderya notes that Jeans fails to account for distance decay and diasporic Tamils are shown being nationalistic towards India and even singing and giving a standing ovation for "Sare Jahan se Accha" during an antakshari sequence.

 Possible sequel

 In November 2013, Prashanth announced that he had registered the title Jeans 2 and was completing the pre-production works of a sequel to the 1998 film.
 The film was set to be directed and produced by Prashanth's father Thiagarajan, who revealed that production would begin in May 2014 and that they were trying to bring members of the original team back for the venture.
 In January 2014, Ashok Amritraj stated that he was not involved in the sequel and questioned the viability of the project, citing that he did not believe that Prashanth and his father had the rights to make a sequel.
 In February 2016, Prashanth reaffirmed that the sequel was in development.